Back to blog

 If you're buying as an investment, this is a deal-breaker.
 But even if you plan to live in the home, rental restrictions limit your flexibility.

-Real scenario: You buy a condo planning to live there, but two years later you get a job transfer.
+Here's how this plays out.
+You buy a condo planning to live there, but two years later you get a job transfer.
 You want to rent it out while deciding whether to sell.
 The CC&Rs say the community has hit its rental cap and you can't rent until another owner stops renting their unit.
-You're stuck with a mortgage payment on a property you can't use and can't rent.
+Now you're stuck with a mortgage payment on a property you can't use and can't rent.
+This information is buried in the CC&Rs, and most buyers don't dig it out until it's too late.

 4. Special Assessments (Approved or Coming)